 Cats get infected with heartworms via heartworm-positive mosquitos.
 Here’s how it works:

-- First, a mosquito bites an animal that already is infected with heartworms.
+1. First, a mosquito bites an animal who already is infected with heartworms.
 At this time, the mosquito picks up baby worms in the blood called microfilariae (the youngest larvae), and these microfilariae live inside the insect for 10 days to two weeks as they mature into their infective larvae stage.

-- When that mosquito bites a cat, the infective larvae are deposited on the surface of the animal’s skin and enter the new host through the mosquito’s bite wound, Dr. Zaffarano explains.
+2. When that infected mosquito bites a cat, the infective larvae are deposited on the surface of the animal’s skin and enter the new host through the mosquito’s bite wound, Dr. Zaffarano explains.

-- Once they’re inside the cat’s tissue, they wriggle through the body and are whisked into the bloodstream.
-“It takes about six months for them to move around the body and through the tissues and into the bloodstream,” she adds.
+3. Once they’re inside the cat’s tissues, they wriggle through the body and are whisked into the bloodstream.
+“It takes about six months for them to move around the body, and through the tissues and into the bloodstream,” she adds.

-The ideal host for heartworms is dogs, so many of the worms in cats die before even reaching their adult stage, Dr. Zaffarano says.
+Dogs are the ideal host for heartworms, as many of the worms in cats die before reaching their adult stage, Dr. Zaffarano says.
 As a result, a cat with heartworms typically has very few of them—one to three at the most—and the worms usually live two to three years.
 However, during that short period of time, they can cause some serious damage.

 “The symptoms can be very subtle, and people can mistake them for other things, or they can be very dramatic,” she says.